 When it comes to banana flavored desserts, Banana Macadamia Nut Cake is the best of the best!

 - Bananas – Use bananas that are ripe to overripe for best results.
+Or use our guide on how to ripen bananas in 20 minutes!

 - Vanilla extract – Use a good quality pure vanilla (not imitation).
 Try making your own vanilla extract for a deeper vanilla flavor.